0ria/SudokuResolver/README.md

 ## Daniel Oria Martín

-This program takes a Matrix as an array of arrays containing an unsolved Sudoku and outputs the answer.
+Simple program that takes a Matrix as an array of arrays containing an unsolved Sudoku and outputs the answer.

 ### TODO: My next goal is to take the input as an image instead of a Matrix